Why these talks?

 Creativity is a vast topic.
 From inspiration, to ideation numerous aspects come into play, affecting each individual differently.
 This compiled list of TED talks aims to provide a complete picture of creativity: what it is, how to cultivate it, and some of the misconceptions regarding it.

-4 Lessons in Creativity
+4 Lessons in Creativity (Julie Burstein)

 Radio producer, Julie Burstein talks about 4 key lessons about creativity.
 She seamlessly integrates insightful anecdotes from filmmaker Mira Nair, writer Richard Ford, sculptor Richard Serra and photographer Joel Meyerowitz to paint a vivid picture of creativity in its different forms.